 - a.
 Enter upon the Permittee's premises where a regulated facility or activity is located or conducted, or where records must be kept under the conditions of the Permit; - b.
-Have access to and copy, at reasonable times, any records that must be kept under the conditions of this Permit: - c.
+Have access to and copy, at reasonable times, any records that must be kept under the conditions of this Permit; - c.
 Inspect at reasonable times any facilities, equipment (including monitoring and control equipment), practices, or operations regulated or required under this Permit; and - d.
-Sample or monitor at reasonable times, for the purposes of assuring Permit compliance or as otherwise authorized by the AWPCA, any substances or parameters at any location.

-7. Duty to Reapply or Notify of Intent to Cease Discharge
+Sample or monitor at reasonable times, for the purposes of assuring Permit compliance or as otherwise authorized by the AWPCA, any substances or parameters at any location. - 7.
+Duty to Reapply or Notify of Intent to Cease Discharge

-- a.
-If the Permittee intends to continue to discharge beyond the expiration date of this Permit, the Permittee shall file with the Department a complete permit application for reissuance of this Permit at least 180 days prior to its expiration. - b.
+- If the Permittee intends to continue to discharge beyond the expiration date of this Permit, a. the Permittee shall file with the Department a complete permit application for reissuance of this Permit at least 180 days prior to its expiration.
+Applications must be submitted electronically via the Department's current electronic permitting system.
+The Department's current online permitting system, Alabama Environmental Permitting and Compliance System (AEPACS), be found can online at https://aepacs.adem.alabama.gov/nviro/ncore/external/home. - b.
 If the Permittee does not desire to continue the discharge(s) allowed by this Permit, the Permittee shall notify the Department at least 180 days prior to expiration of this Permit of the Permittee's intention not to request reissuance of this Permit.
 This notification must include the information required in Part I.D.4.a. and be signed by an individual meeting the signatory requirements for a permit application as set forth in ADEM Admin.
 Code r.
-335-6-6-0.09. - c.
+335-6-6-.09. - c.
 Failure of the Permittee to submit to the Department a complete application for reissuance of this Permit at least 180 days prior to the expiration date of this Permit will void the automatic continuation of this Permit provided by ADEM Admin.
 Code r.
-335-6-6-06; and should this Permit not be reissued for any reason, any discharge after the expiration of this Permit will be an unpermitted discharge.
+335-6-6-.06; and should this Permit not be reissued for any reason, any discharge after the expiration of this Permit will be an unpermitted discharge.